Co-Evolve/brt/biorobot/brittle_star/README.md

     - Reward per timestep: $light\_income\_previous\_timestep - light\_income\_current\_timestep$.
 The reward will thus
       be positive if the measured light income has decreased in the current timestep, and negative if the light income has increased.
+   - Requires an aquarium with a `sand_ground_color=True`.
    - Additional observations:
        - The amount of light each segment takes in.

 ![](https://github.com/Co-Evolve/brt/blob/main/biorobot/brittle_star/assets/brittle_star_environments.png?raw=true)
 From left to right: the undirected locomotion, the targeted locomotion (target is the red sphere), and the light